crlorentzen/pycep/docs/PLUGINS.md

 ## Mapping Tags plugin

-Currently the info plugin prints the mapping tags attached to a module in yaml output.
+Currently, the info plugin prints the mapping tags attached to a module in yaml output.

     cepcli.py -f Demo_Package_export.tar.gz -p mapping_tags

+## Convert Plugin

+The convert plugin currently supports ctfd formatted export of csv data as the input directory.
+It will take the csv files and create a tasks.md and tasks.yml for the input data.
+Other SCP structure data will not be generated at this time

+    cepcli.py -g /path/to/my/ctfd/dir/